go-iiif/go-iiif/README.md

 ![spanking cat](misc/go-iiif-example-screenshot.png)

 The example included with `go-iiif` has an added super power which is the ability to create a static image of the current state of the map/image.

 Just click the handy `📷` button to the bottom right of the image and you will be prompted for where you'd like to save your new image.

-_This is not a feature of `go-iiif`.
+_This is not a feature of `go-iiif` itself.
 It's [entirely client-side magic in your browser](example/index.js) but it's still pretty cool..._

 ## Performance and load testing